 Unless you’re currently in high school or taking an English class in college, chances are that you don’t read much poetry.
-Maybe you think poetry isn’t for you – it seems boring, unfathomable, too erudite, or pointless.
+After all, lots of people find it boring, unfathomable, too erudite or pointless.

 However, there are loads of great reasons to read poetry.
-Before you dislike something without trying it, consider some of these:
+Before you dislike something without trying it, consider these:

-One of the most basic reasons to read poetry is that it’s a great way to improve your vocabulary.
+Reading poetry is a great way to improve your vocabulary.
 If your usual reading material consists of magazines, newspapers, and blogs, you’re unlikely to be encountering any new words.

 In the last couple of weeks, I’ve come across these unusual words in poems:

-- Amnion (the thin membrane that surrounds a foetus in the womb)
+- Amnion- the thin membrane that surrounds a fetus in the womb

-- Skedaddle (scram, hurry away) – familiar to Americans, but more unusual over here in the UK
+- Skedaddle- scram or hurry away (familiar to Americans, but more unusual over here in the UK _

 If you’re studying English, especially as a foreign language student, the vocabulary-boosting benefits of poetry are well worth the time you’ll invest reading it.

-One of the tasks that a good poet is trying to accomplish is that they want you to see some aspect of the world in a new light.
+Poets want you to see some aspects of the world in a new light.
 They can give you an unusual turn of phrase or image that focuses your attention on something in a completely new way.
 Commonplace objects and events take on a new meaning when tackled by poets.